Azure/azure-sdk-for-python/sdk/face/azure-ai-vision-face/README.md

-# Azure Ai Vision Face client library for Python
+# Azure AI Face client library for Python

 The Azure AI Face service provides AI algorithms that detect, recognize, and analyze human faces in images.
 It includes the following main features: